dankorotin/ton-tutorials/1-1-create-and-deploy-1/README.md

 JetBrains IDEs (WebStorm, IDEA) [plugin](https://plugins.jetbrains.com/plugin/23382-ton) or VS Code [extension](https://marketplace.visualstudio.com/items?itemName=ton-core.tolk-vscode).

+## Tutorial Goals

+In this tutorial, we'll create a simple **counter smart contract**, deploy it to testnet, and increase and query the current total value.
+The logic will be very basic: it increments a counter by a specified number from an **internal message** and saves the total in its persistent data.

+**Internal messages** are those sent between blockchain entities and cannot be sent from off-chain. **Handling these consumes gas** (the blockchain currency paid for transactions, code execution, and storage).

+Contracts can also receive **external messages**, which are similar to internal ones but originate from outside the blockchain (e.g., from a wallet app to a wallet smart contract). **Handling external messages also consumes gas.**

+A dedicated **get method** will be implemented and explained later in the tutorial: it allows querying the current total.
+Calling **get methods is free** (meaning no gas is paid), as they don’t mutate the blockchain state and are handled off-chain (by a TON node with access to the chain state).

+You will experience sending messages in the next part of this tutorial, and we'll cover them in greater detail later in the series.

 ## Basic Concepts

 A **smart contract** is a program running on the TON Blockchain via its [TVM](https://docs.ton.org/v3/documentation/tvm/tvm-overview) (TON Virtual Machine).
 It consists of **code** (TVM instructions) and **data** (persistent state) stored at a specific **address**.
 It also has a **balance**: some amount of currency used to pay for its existence and computations.